0x020 Foundation

 converges to some real number \(L\), we say that \(f\) is differentiable at \(x_0\) on \(X\) with derivative \(L\) and write \(f'(x_0) := L\).
 Otherwise \(f'(x_0)\) is undefined and \(f\) is not differentiable at \(x_0\).

-Differentiability is a local property with respect to a point
+Note that differentiability is a local property with respect to a point.
+It is possible that differentiability only happen for a single point

 Definition (differentiability on domain) Let \(X\) be a subset of \(R\) and let \(f: X \to R\) be a function. \(f\) is differentiable on \(X\) iff \(f\) is differentiable at every limit point \(x_0 \in X\)